All pages

 • okta.userTypes.read

-5. On the Admin Roles tab, click Edit Assignments > Add Assignment.
-Assign the Read-only Administrator role and save the changes.
+1. On the Admin Roles tab, click Edit Assignments > Add Assignment.
+Assign your chosen admin role (custom admin role recommended, or read-only administrator) and save the changes.

 Authenticate with an admin user API token